Josephlavelle/algorandanalytics/README.md

 # Algorand Analyzer

-This a basic CLI tool to query the algorand network for block/transaction data and generate some choice visualizations to help understand some of Algorand's KPIs.
+This a basic CLI tool to query the Algorand network for block/transaction data and generate some choice visualizations to help understand some of Algorand's KPIs.

 ## Description
 This app interfaces with the Algorand V2 Indexer using the v2/blocks/{round-number} end point to query data.